 Our excellent results are due to the fact that we are the only clinics in Sussex to have chiropractors and physiotherapists working together to deliver the best care.
 This team approach is more effective at finding the cause of back pain and treating it effectively.
 This is the Sundial Back Programme.

-If you are fed up with back pain and worried about being inactive, unfit and gaining weight then book now a free consultation.
+If you are fed up with back pain and worried about being inactive, unfit and gaining weight then book now a consultation.